kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Mira sits cross-legged on the clean section of the floor, lab coat peeled halfway off.
 She’s angular, hollow-eyed, sharp as a scalpel left in ice.
 Her fingers wrap around a cracked ceramic cup.
 She stares into the tea.

 They’d repurposed an IV rack into a clothesline.
-The oxygen tanks stored food now—mostly freeze-dried Venusian nutrient packs, smuggled in past Europa patrols.
+The oxygen tanks stored food now—mostly freeze-dried SPA nutrient packs, smuggled in past Europa patrols.
 One corner of the lab held their makeshift transmitter, cannibalized from a severed communication relay.

 A singular cryopod buzzed with reappropriated power, jury-rigged into a low-watt heat source.
 Its original label—**PROPERTY OF JUPITER CRYO-FCLTY 9**—was painted over.